CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.NOVEMBER 2021

 I wrote a little about those thoughts within the prior homepage.
 With this paragraph and within the context of continuity equations from the smallest to the largest, we begin a process of peeling back the layers of ideation since about 2013 and 2014 as we wrestled with Planck Time, and then 2015 as we wrestled with Planck Mass and Planck Charge, and 2016 when we rather arbitrarily shelved Planck Temperature.
 “It will be at least 7 billion years before we need to explain its location.”

-Within systems theory there has to be a rationale for every decision. and this was one of the most important that we could make.
+Within systems theory there has to be a rationale for every decision and this was one of the most important that I could make.
 Is it hot or is it cold?
 Of course, that’s extremely hot or extremely cold.
 The more I thought about it, the more that extremely-hot entry point and an inverse square law began to reveal glimmers of possibility.
 Where is light in all these equations?
 What is light?
 What are photons?
 If Planck Temperature decreases inversely — because there was so-very-little to hold such a temperature — might that open a path for a new inquiry?

 So, let us re-explore the question, “Could that infinitely hot start have any cogency?”